wso2/docs-ei/en/streaming-integrator/docs/samples/AggregateOverTime.md

 This application demonstrates how to simulate random events via Feed Simulation and calculate running aggregates such as `avg`, `min`, `max`, etc. The aggregation is executed on events within a time window.
 A sliding time window of 10 seconds is used in this sample.
 For more information on windows see [Siddhi Query Guide - Window](https://wso2.github.io/siddhi/documentation/siddhi-4.0/#window).
 The `group by` clause helps to perform aggregation on events grouped by a certain attribute.
 In this sample, the trading information per trader is aggregated and summarized, for a window of 10 seconds.

 !!!info "Before you begin:"
-    Save the sample Siddhi application.
+    In the Streaming Integrator Tooling, save the sample Siddhi application.

         ```sql
         @App:name("AggregateOverTime")